MS-SCM Program Options & Courses

 The MS in Supply Chain Management curriculum is industry driven, and derived from many interviews with local organizations across the region.
-The listing below describes the courses in detail, in the order they will be taken.
+The listing below describes the courses in detail.

 Focus: The transition to a digital supply chain

 SUPPLY CHAIN WORKSHOP I [1cr.]
-2 days on-campus
+2 days on-campus, August

 SCMM 6500: This course introduces the students to the Supply Chain program and provides an initial view of the purpose of the masters, i.e. the transition from traditional to digital supply chains.
 Students will experience a manual supply chain game which helps to familiarize them with the dynamics of the supply chain and the dynamic nature of information sharing across the supply chain.
 The 3-day Workshop concludes with a case competition where the students compete in teams during a live case study (see Appendix D for an example of the workshop content and format).
 The content of the workshop is such that this cannot be made available in an online format due the experiential component, i.e. the dynamic interactions of students and faculty.